 Thai anti-graft body attacked ahead of PM defense

-Police seized a cache of weapons and arrested four pro-government protesters during an overnight raid at a house close to the office.
+Police sealed off the area and searched for suspects.
+They seized a cache of weapons, including a grenade launcher, hand grenades, a rifle and two guns, and arrested four of the pro-government protesters in an area close to the commission.
 They were investigating whether those arrested were linked to the attack.

 It was the second grenade thrown at the NACC this week, and the latest in a string of apparently political related grenade attacks that have included targets such as the Criminal Court, the attorney general’s office and the home of a high-profile judge.

 The attack came hours after the NACC rejected Yingluck’s request to extend the Monday deadline for her defense.
 It had already granted an initial 15-day extension.

 If the NACC indicts Yingluck on charges of dereliction of duty, the case would be forwarded to the Senate, which would vote on whether to impeach her.

 The case comes after several months of anti-government protests against Yingluck to demand her resignation on grounds that she is corrupt and is serving as a proxy for her brother, former Prime Minister Thaksin Shinawatra.
 The protests have eased in recent weeks but are set to be revived Saturday for a mass rally in Bangkok.